 The Chart is an online journal for art criticism by artists, writers, and cultural producers.
 The journal features interviews and studio visits, exhibition reviews, essays on art practice and process, portfolios, and features on artist-run spaces, projects, and initiatives.
 Based in Maine and looking outward, we hope to connect Maine’s artists to each other and to national and international artistic contexts.

+The Chart has published two annual anthologies in print in addition to its online content.
 The Chart is a member of Common Field, a visual arts organizing network connecting contemporary, experimental, noncommercial artist-run and artist centered spaces and initiatives.
 The Chart is also a member of the Maine Writer’s and Publisher’s Alliance.

 The first volume of The Chart (2015–16) was supported by generous grant funding from The Kindling Fund and the Maine Arts Commission.